 - Turn out of the tins carefully and cool on a wire rack.

-- Layer the cake with a generous amount of frosting and give it a quick crumb coating.
+- Sandwich the layers with a generous amount of frosting and give it a quick crumb coating.
 Chill for an hour and then add a final layer of frosting.